annewallace/answer-factory-docs/docs/AnswerFactoryHelp.md

 ####Answer Types####
 The following is a list of possible answers that you may add to projects.
 ___
 **Extract Aircrafts** - Runs an algorithm over a raster acquisition to identify aircrafts in the image and generate vectors with information on and to notate where the aircrafts are.
 There are three subtypes of aircraft currently being detected: Airliner, Fighter, and Helicopter.
 To view a slide describing the recipe for the answer, [click here](https://github.com/DigitalGlobe/answer-factory-docs/blob/master/images/Answer%20Definitions/Aircrafts.JPG).
+To view a demo of the answer, [click here](https://digitalglobe.wistia.com/medias/bi50oss7bz).
 ___
 **Extract Foliage** - Runs an algorithm over a raster acquisition to identify foliage in the image and generate vectors with information on and to notate where the foliage is.
 To view a slide describing the recipe for the answer, [click here](https://github.com/DigitalGlobe/answer-factory-docs/blob/master/images/Answer%20Definitions/Foliage.JPG).
 ___